CS-433/ml-project-2-gdz_ml_p2/README.md

     - SciPy - 1.7.1
     - tqdm - 4.62.3
     - matplotlib - 3.5.0
   - GPUs with at least 25.46GB RAM are required.
-Otherwise, you will get `RuntimeError: CUDA out of memory`
+Otherwise, you will get `RuntimeError: CUDA out of memory`.